 The third spot is held by the neighboring country Italy, with a value of €8.6 million.
 Whereas INSTAT lists it as Albanians main partner in terms of the ‘clothing and shoe manufacturing’, in reality, most of these productions go back to the Italian market.

 A big surprise in the list of Albania’s biggest suppliers is the remote country of Bangladesh, with a total value of € 1.7 million.
 It’s an interesting indication that although being far away from Albania, this country with a developed textile industry is in the top 4.
 Furthermore, Bangladesh and the neighboring countries like India, Sri Lanka, Cambodia, and Vietnam serve as the countries that deliver more second-hand clothes in the world for reuse or recycle.

 Coming back to Europe, after Italy being the biggest supplier for attire and shoe manufacturing, it is followed by Spain, Greece, and Romania.
 The blossoming textile industry in Albania benefits both international brands, and local manufacturers, developing and expanding the growing textile industry garments and shoes in Europe.

 Video: The Fashion Industry in Eastern Europe

 Veerle Luiting is an innovative Dutch business strategist working in the fashion industry, and advocating for a sustainable, clean & value-based future of fashion.

-She has hands-on knowledge of the manufacuring process in Albania, and has shared her time in researching the garment industry in Albania in the presentation below.
+She has hands-on knowledge of the manufacturing process in Albania and has shared her time in researching the garment industry in Albania in the presentation below.
 (55:34 minutes)

 - Clothing Manufacturing Overseas